How Bad Credit Affects You

-How your score is calculated
+How your credit score is calculated

 How bad credit affects you

 To make the loan terms more beneficial for you, start by looking at your local banks and credit unions.
 Even with bad credit, local banks may offer loans without upfront fees.
-Keep in mind, personal loans to cover regular expenses has its risks.
+Keep in mind that using personal loans to cover regular expenses can be risky.
 You will want to avoid falling further into debt and hurting your credit score even more.

 Ways to improve your bad credit score